 As Associate at András Szántó LLC, Laura supports projects’ development and visual design from inception to delivery.
 Her approach to consulting is rooted in years of experience in management consulting in the corporate and cultural sector in Latin America.
 Based in Brooklyn, Laura graduated from Los Andes University, Colombia, with a bachelor’s degree in business administration.
 She received her M.P.S. in Art & Cultural Management from Pratt Institute, New York, where she currently teaches.

 As Project and Research Coordinator, Guadalupe manages project logistics and conducts research for each client.
-She holds a BA in Humanities from the Universidad de San Andrés, and an MA in Arts Administration from Columbia University.
+She holds a BA in Humanities from the Universidad de San Andrés (Buenos Aires, Argentina), and an MA in Arts Administration from Columbia University (New York, USA).
 Prior to joining ASLLC, she worked at numerous art museums and galleries, including Miguel Abreu in New York, MACBA and MALBA in Buenos Aires, and the Peggy Guggenheim Collection in Venice.
-She is also the gallery manager and artist liaison at Praxis Gallery, and the co-founder of Historias Entre Lienzos, the first digital archive of female artists in South America
+She is also the co-founder of Historias Entre Lienzos, the first digital archive of female artists in South America.

 Emily serves as Managing Editor of Imagining the Future Museum: 21 Dialogues with Architects and supports curatorial and editorial initiatives.